What is the aim of the Journal Club?

 For Presenters

 Two weeks before your presentation date, the organizers will email you to request the article title that you wish to present.
-Please respond within a week's time so that your talk can be properly advertised to CTR members and journal club attendees.
+Please respond within a week's time so that your talk can be properly advertised to Loke CTR members and journal club attendees.

 For the full benefit of everyone involved, we strongly encourage presenters to attend the journal club meetings on a regular basis.